Chapter 1: About Us

 |to undertake inspections with integrity, rigour, competency and consistency

 4. The Inspectorate is committed to promoting equality and diversity.
-To this end we consider any impact our inspections and recommendations may have on individuals, groups and communities.
-We carry out Equality Impact Assessments, focusing on the potential impact of our work on those with protected characteristics.
+To this end we consider the impact our inspections and recommendations may have on individuals, groups and communities.
+We carry out Equality Impact Assessments for each report focusing on the potential impact of our work on those with protected characteristics.

 6. It is important that the work of the Inspectorate is relevant to the issues impacting on our communities.
-In common with other inspectorates, IPS inspection activity has evolved to developing programmes aiming inspection resource where risks to services are greater using sector risk profiles (from inspections) and sector intelligence (such as performance data and stakeholder feedback).
+In common with other inspectorates, IPS inspection activity has evolved to develop programmes aligning inspection resource to risks by using sector risk profiles (from inspections) and sector intelligence (such as performance data and stakeholder feedback).

-7. There are a number of different types of inspection work that can be undertaken by the Inspectorate.
+7. There are a number of different types of inspection work undertaken by the Inspectorate.
 These include:

-8. We will continue to use thematic reviews which look holistically at services end to end.
+8. Thematic reviews look holistically at services end to end.
 These can be focused on specific types of case work or business approaches.
 We will highlight good practice and make recommendations designed to drive improvement and enhance quality.

 9. The main way in which inspectorates have impact is through their published reports and recommendations.
 For maximum impact and value from inspection findings, a robust follow-up process is a critical part of an effective inspection regime.
 Since 2014, the Inspectorate has embarked on a rolling programme of follow-up reports to monitor the progress of COPFS implementation of our recommendations and to evaluate the effectiveness and outcomes of measures implemented.
 Follow-up reports will continue to form part of our inspection cycle.